Suntukan: Usage in sports

-A number of Filipino boxing champions have practiced eskrima and panantukan.
+A number of Filipino boxing champions have practiced eskrima and suntukan.
 While many Filipino boxing champions such as Estaneslao "Tanny" del Campo and Buenaventura "Kid Bentura" Lucaylucay (Lucky Lucaylucay's father) practiced Olympic and sport boxing, they also used pangamot dirty street boxing which is distinct from western boxing.

 World champion Ceferino Garcia (regarded as having introduced the bolo punch to the Western world of boxing) wielded a bolo knife in his youth and developed his signature punch from his experience in cutting sugarcane in farm fields with the bladed implement.
-He himself honed his panantukan in the streets, becoming a known unbeatable street fighter due to his skills.
+He himself honed his suntukan in the streets, becoming a known unbeatable street fighter due to his skills.
 Legendary world champion Gabriel "Flash" Elorde studied Balintawak Eskrima (under founder Venancio "Anciong" Bacon) and got his innovative, intricate footwork from his father, "Tatang" Elorde who was the Eskrima champion of Cebu.
 Elorde's style was said to have been adopted by many boxers, including his friend Muhammad Ali.

-Famous and influential Panantukan practitioners in boxing and mixed martial arts include:
+Famous and influential suntukan practitioners in boxing and mixed martial arts include: